EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 [Thesis](https://eprints.soton.ac.uk/49927/)

-It is crucial to reference, the most interesting conclusion of his research was that the drag components of the front wheel were greater when the front wing ride-heights were high than it is at low ride-heights.
+It is crucial to reference from his thesis, the most interesting conclusion of his research was that the drag components of the front wheel were greater when the front wing ride-heights were high than it is at low ride-heights.
 This conclusion can be implemented to the design of an F1inSchools vehicle - by keeping the height of the wing as low as possible within the boundaries of the regulation.

 ## Vortex Generation